Environment

 Cloud Transformation and Data Center Decommissioning

-Our investment in cloud technology exemplifies the alignment between our business strategy and our ESG priorities.
+We are in the final stages of migrating the vast majority of our applications and systems infrastructure from legacy on-premises systems to cloud-based solutions hosted by third parties.
 Our move to the Equifax Cloud™ continues to have a positive environmental impact by significantly reducing our on-site technology and data centers and leveraging the enhanced energy efficiency of our cloud service providers.
-Since 2022, by using the cloud, we have avoided approximately 13,000 metric tons of GHG emissions annually that would have been produced by the same work from an on-site data center.
 As we continue to decommission data centers and on-site servers, we expect to reduce overall gross emissions and transition the corresponding GHG emissions from our scope 1 and 2 inventory to scope 3.

 Responsive Image